-With your utility knife, carefully cut a drainage hole in your upside down tomato planter, that is around 2 inches in diameter.
+With your utility knife, carefully cut a drainage hole in bucket that is around 2 inches in diameter.
 It doesn’t have to be neat or exact.
-I used the circle on the bottom of my bucket as a guide and it made cutting very easy.
-I also cut four small holes in the bottom of the bucket for extra drainage.
+You can use the circle on the bottom of your bucket as a guide to make cutting easier and may choose to cut four small holes in the bottom of the bucket for extra drainage.

 04 of 10

-If You are Making a Decorative Cover, Measure Upside Down Tomato Bucket
+If You are Making a Decorative Cover, Measure Your Bucket

-If you are going to make a decorative cover for your upside down tomato bucket, measure it now.
-Measure from the top of the bucket to bottom.
-Start from under the lip of the bucket and measure to the bottom edge.
-Also, measure the circumference of your bucket.Continue to 5 of 10 below.
+If you are going to make a decorative cover, measure it now.
+Measure from under the lip of the bucket to the bottom edge, as well as the circumference of your bucket.Continue to 5 of 10 below.

 05 of 10

-How To Make the Decorative Cover for Your Upside Down Tomato Planter
+Making a Decorative Cover for Your Upside-Down Tomato Planter

-Cut your fabric to fit the bucket, but make sure to leave at least a two-inch overlap in width.
-Depending on the type of fabric you are using you may have to fold down the edges to get a clean look that won't fray, but with oil cloth you can leave the edge raw and it looks fine.
-Using a utility with a metal straight edge ruler is a good way to get a crisp edge, though you can also use a scissor.
+Cut your fabric to fit the bucket, but leave at least a 2-inch overlap in width.
+Depending on the type of fabric you are using, you may have to fold down the edges to get a clean look that won't fray, but with oil cloth you can leave the edge raw.
+Using a utility knife with a metal straight-edge ruler is a good way to get a crisp edge.

-Make a tape circle - sticky side facing out - to fasten the flap of the oilcloth down onto the piece that you previously taped.Continue to 6 of 10 below.
+Make a tape circle with... the sticky side facing out to fasten the flap of the oilcloth down onto the piece that you previously taped.Continue to 6 of 10 below.

 06 of 10